Linda de Mol: Music

 In 1991 De Mol released a Dutch-language album written by Henk Westbroek of the former band Het Goede Doel.
 Six years later Dino released De Mol's holiday CD single "Perfect Harmony", a duet with The Bold and the Beautiful star Jeff Trachta and featuring backing vocals by American singer Wendy Alane Wright.

 Personal life

 De Mol married her childhood sweetheart, jeweler Fred Reuter, on 23 August 1991.
 In September 1995 they divorced.
 Soon after, De Mol started dating director Sander Vahle.
 They moved in together a year later.
 The pair have two children, son Julian (born 1997) and daughter Noa (born 1999).
 On 31 October 2007 it was announced that De Mol and Vahle had officially separated.
 Since then De Mol has been in a relationship with composer and keyboardist Jeroen Rietbergen.
-On January 16, 2022, Linda made a statement announcing the end of their relationship due to Jeroen Rietbergen's confession of sexual misbehaviour at The Voice of Holland.
+On January 16, 2022, de Mol made a statement announcing the end of their relationship due to Rietbergen's confession of sexual misbehaviour at The Voice of Holland.